Mazda 6e: Europe

 The vehicle was introduced in Europe at the Brussels Motor Show on 10 January 2025 as the Mazda 6e.
 It went on sale in mid-2025 with the first shipment of 600 vehicles departing for Belgium from Shanghai in late April, with only the battery electric (BEV) version offered.
 For the European market, a larger 80 kWh NMC battery, not available in China, is available as an option.

-Australia

-In October 2025, Mazda announced it would launch the vehicle in Australia in mid-2026 under the 6e name.
+Indonesia

+The Mazda 6e was launched in Indonesia at the 2026 GAIKINDO Indonesia International Auto Show on 29 July 2026, alongside the CX-30 (CKD model) and CX-5.
+It is available in the sole variant powered by the 77.9 kWh battery pack.

+Singapore

+The 6e was launched in Singapore on 20 August 2026, with two variants: GT and Sports, both variants are powered by the 78 kWh battery pack.

+Thailand

+The Mazda 6e was launched in Thailand on 23 March 2026, with two variants: Premium and Exclusive, both variants are powered by the 77.9 kWh battery pack.